rosscg/tweepy/README.md

 ==================================

-This fork merges the current version of Tweepy (3.5.0) with the multiple authentication function from the fork by Alexandru Stancui, available here: https://github.com/svven/tweepy
+This fork merges the current version of Tweepy (3.5.0) with the multiple authentication functionality from the fork by Alexandru Stancui, available here: https://github.com/svven/tweepy

+At the time of writing, there exists an issue with the Twitter API whereby the reset time for a resource, returned either in the response header as x-rate-limit-reset, or by the function api.rate_limit_status(), is incorrect.
+This is currently handled in the master and this fork by continuing a loop (binder.py, line 204).

 Changes
 -------